Petr Fiala: Comparisons with Germany

-In November 2023, Fiala's marketing team posted a video on social media comparing the average purchase in Czechia and Germany.
-Politician noticed the difference in quantity and price of Nutella.
-Czech political scientists criticized the video because it only served to make the prime minister look ridiculous.
-Referring to the German tabloid Bild, journalist Petr Kolář commented on the video, saying that he did not understand the message the prime minister wanted to convey.
-The journalist described how Fiala earned the nickname Professor Nutella at home and abroad.
-Marketing strategist Petros Michopulos perceived the video as a copy of Andrej Babiš's style, who released a similar video under the direction of Marek Prchal, and criticized the inappropriate communication style for Fiala.
+In November 2023, Fiala's marketing team posted a video on social media comparing the difference in quantity and price of Nutella in the Czech Republic and Germany.
+The video was widely criticised as having made the prime minister look ridiculous.
+Journalist Petr Kolář commented on the video, saying that he did not understand the message the prime minister wanted to convey, and noting that Fiala had earned the nickname Professor Nutella.
+Marketing strategist Petros Michopulos perceived the video as a copy of Andrej Babiš's style under PR director Marek Prchal, and criticized the communication style as inappropriate for Fiala.